planety/prologue/docs/deployment.md

 We will base this image off of `bitnami/minideb`, a minimal debian image that contains glibc and apt for installing further packages.

 As a sidenote, we will be setting up various folders ahead of time, in order to use them as mounting points for [docker volumes](https://docs.docker.com/storage/volumes/) when creating containers from the image.
-This way you can use files inside your image without risking loosing them should the container crash.
+This way you can access files inside your container (e.g. media files so that nginx can serve them, or an sqlite database) without risking loosing them should the container crash or be removed.

 Here an example of how this can look like:
 ```txt